ttylerharrison1/Git-Definitions/git_definitions.md

 - Unmodified: meand the file is unchanged,
 - Modifies: means you have changed the file but have not been
 - Nonsense is back

+Branching definitions
+- git branch <branchname> creat a new branch
+- git checkout <branchname> switch to new branch
+- git checkout -b<branchname> create new banch and switch to it
+- git branch -d<branchname> delete branch